T1m3M/ctf-writeups/ångstromCTF 2020/README.md

 $ python3 decrypt.py
 9799116102123105110104971081019510112010497108101951011221121224549505148579810510310312110497981211
 ```
 Great!
-There are no lost bits .. no decypting again using the same site and yeah, we got the flag!
+There are no lost bits ..
+Now decrypting again using the same site and yeah, we got the flag!

 Flag: ``` actf{inhale_exhale_ezpz-12309biggyhaby} ```